scipy-lectures/scientific-python-lectures/intro/language/functions.rst

 subtle whether your variables are going to be modified or not.
 Fortunately, there exist clear rules.

-Parameters to functions are refereence to objects, which are passed by value.
+Parameters to functions are references to objects, which are passed by value.
 When you pass a variable to a function, python passes the reference to the object to which the variable refers (the **value**).
 Not the variable itself.